Penicillin and Alcohol

 Effects of Drinking Alcohol with Penicillin

 There’s no direct drug interaction found between alcohol and penicillin.
 However, taking these two substances together can create problems for people suffering from an infection.
-When consumed, alcohol reduces your immune function, which can result in the side effects of penicillin worsening.
+When consumed, alcohol reduces your immune function, which can result in the side effects of penicillin worsening and even other antibiotic interactions.

 A few side effects that can be more severe after combining alcohol and penicillin include an upset stomach, nausea, and diarrhea.
 Make sure that you stay well hydrated to keep these effects at bay.